 Several Asian languages are genderless, meaning that nouns and other words don’t necessarily have to agree with a gender.
 Chinese, Korean, and Japanese as well as Polynesian and other Indo-European languages are considered genderless.

 However, this does not automatically make these languages gender-neutral.
-Many languages used widely across Asia imply gender in a variety of ways and have societal values that do not encourage tolerance for the LGBTQ+ community.
+Many languages used widely across Asia imply gender in a variety of ways and have societal values that do not encourage tolerance for the LGBTQIA+ community.

 Unlike some of the other regional languages such as Persian and Kurdish, Arabic is a grammatically gendered language where nouns, verbs, and adjectives must agree and be assigned as either male or female.
 As with European and romance languages, plurals default to the masculine.
 Some dialects, such as Tunisian, have made progress in switching to using the feminine pronoun for everyone, but most of the Arabic-speaking world has not embraced inclusive language.

-LGBTQ+ communities in the Middle East have long struggled to gain acceptance for words that define gay, bisexual, or transgender in Arabic.
+LGBTQIA+ communities in the Middle East have long struggled to gain acceptance for words that define gay, bisexual, or transgender in Arabic.
 Some use of the term “mujtama’a al meem” (مجتمع الميم) or the meem community has gained traction but in other places like Lebanon, the word for gay still translates into someone who is a deviant.
-WikiGender is currently one of the only platforms that is working to promote LGBTQ+ rights in Arabic-speaking countries through the use of inclusive language.
+WikiGender is currently one of the only platforms that is working to promote LGBTQIA+ rights in Arabic-speaking countries through the use of inclusive language.

 In China, a traditional approach is gaining momentum in the struggle for inclusive language.
 Previously, Mandarin contained a third person pronoun tā (他) but it was discarded in the 20th century with a push to introduce strict gender into the language as a result of Western influence.